-My main concern is Disney+ as I think it's a very challenging service and a stringent one, so I can only hope Ivacy's unblocking will last, even if it requires some tinkering in location selection, even quite a lot of trial and error sometimes.
+My main concern is Disney+ as I think it’s a very challenging and stringent service, so I can only hope Ivacy’s unblocking will last, even if it requires some tinkering in location selection, even quite a lot of trial and error sometimes.

 After reviewing other VPNs, I have observed that the best VPNs out there handle Disney+ much better.

 Ivacy’s apps do very well in the ease-of-use department.
 I have had zero issues installing and setting up any of the three apps I use (Windows, macOS, and Android) and the browser extensions.
 I also had no issues with my Linux configuration, although I have to use Chrome or Firefox for streaming service unlocking.

 I accessed all supported streaming services through the Windows and macOS apps and automatically opened the service on the default browser.
 The service does not detect the use of a VPN, and the streaming proceeded successfully.
 However, Disney+ is not supported out of the box by the apps, so you will need to connect using a browser extension and toy around with locations to get the Disney+ website on your browser.

 But Disney+ is so hostile towards VPNs – I will add more on that soon – that I’m just glad Ivacy works with it, even if it’s not from the apps.